Steps to Earning Substance Abuse Counselor Certification in Arkansas

 4. Complete One More Year of Supervised Experience and Apply for the LAADAC Credential

-Even after earning ADC certification through the ASACB on the basis of your bachelor’s degree and two years of supervised experience, you’ll still need to complete one more year of supervised experience before applying for LAADAC licensure through the Arkansas State Board of Examiners of Alcoholism and Drug Abuse Counselors (SBEADAC).
+Even after earning ADC certification through the ASACB based on your bachelor’s degree and two years of supervised experience, you’ll still need to complete one more year of supervised experience before applying for LAADAC licensure through the Arkansas State Board of Examiners of Alcoholism and Drug Abuse Counselors (SBEADAC).

 After completing that final year, you’ll be able to submit your license application and supporting documents for LAADAC licensure to SBEADAC.